3M Earplugs Are Causing Our Military Irreversible Hearing Damage

 What Was the Design Flaw?

 After looking further into 3M’s Combat Arms earplugs, researchers have found that the earplugs were designed too short.
-Because of this, the earplugs fit loosely, shifting and rendering themselves as faulty and essentially useless when soldiers moved through military zones and war grounds.
+Because of this, the earplugs fit loosely, shifting and rendering themselves useless when soldiers moved through military zones and war grounds.

-3M let our military suffer for using products they manipulated to seem safe for combat environments.
-If you or a loved one has been affected by 3M’s unwillingness to come forward regarding their Combat Arms earplugs’ faults, we urge you to contact us so we can assist you in receiving deserved compensation for tinnitus or hearing loss.
-You can reach us at (571) 229 – 1800 or contact Parrish Law Firm for a FREE consultation.
+3M let our military suffer by allowing them to use products they manipulated to seem safe for combat environments.
+If you or a loved one has been affected by 3M’s Combat Arms earplugs, we can assist you in pursuing compensation for tinnitus or hearing loss.
+Contact the Parrish Law Firm, PLLC for a free consultation.